Southwell Minster: Architecture

 In the 14th century the chapter house and the choir screen were added.
 The chapter house, started in 1288, is in an early decorated style, octagonal, with no central pier.
 It is reached from the choir by a passage and vestibule, through an entrance portal.
 This portal has five orders, and is divided by a central shaft into two subsidiary arches with a circle with quatrefoil above.
 Inside the chapter house, the stalls fill the octagonal wall sections, each separated by a single shaft with a triangular canopy above.
 The windows are of three lights, above them two circles with trefoils and above that a single circle with quatrefoil.
 This straightforward description gives no indication of the glorious impression, noted by so many writers, of the elegant proportions of the space, and of the profusion (in vestibule and passage, not just in the chapter house) of exquisitely carved capitals and tympana, mostly representing leaves in a highly naturalistic and detailed representation.
 The capitals in particular are deeply undercut, adding to the feeling of realism.
 Individual plant species such as ivy, maple, oak, hop, hawthorn can often be identified.
 The botanist Albert Seward published a detailed description of the carvings and their identification in 1935 and Nikolaus Pevsner wrote the classic description entitled The Leaves of Southwell, with photographs by Frederick Attenborough, in 1945.

 The rood screen dates from 1320 to 1340, and is an outstanding example of the Decorated style.
 It has an east and west facade, separated by a vaulted space with flying ribs.
 The east facade, of two storeys, is particularly richly decorated, with niches on the lower storey with ogee arches, and openwork gables on the upper storey.
 The central archway rises higher than the lower storey, with an ogee arch surmounted by a cusped gable.

 The finest memorial in the minster is the alabaster tomb of Edwin Sandys, Archbishop of York (died 1588).

+Stained Glass

+The best old glass was made by the 16th century French stained glass artist Jean Chastellain from designs by the Noël Bellemare for the Temple Church in Paris and given to the Minster in 1818.
+These are the four lower panels of the East window representing four scenes from the life of Christ, while above are the four evangelists by Clayton & Bell from 1876.

+Other 19th century glass includes work by Kempe & Co, notably the Archangels Gabriel, Michael and Raphael in the south aisle and scenes from the life of the Virgin Mary in St Thomas' Chapel.